awslabs/rust-smt-ir/amzn-smt-prediction/SMT_Comp_2020/README.md

 The script ``get_file_length_features.py`` simply generates a file with the number of lines in each benchmark file.
 This was used in some predictive models as a weak benchmark.

 NOTE: The following three scripts MUST be run sequentially.
-They are located in the ``scripts`` folder at the root of the repo (NOT the ``scripts`` folder within ``SMT_COMP_2020``).

 The script ``get_solver_output.py`` generates the raw output of a solver for a list of benchmarks.
 This script can be ran directly, but Bash scripts are also provided which run this script for CVC4 on the SMT Comp 2020 benchmarks: ``get_solver_output_fmf.sh`` and ``get_solver_output_no_fmf.sh``.

 Next, the script ``get_word_counts.py`` generates a file for each benchmark corresponding to the number of words in each line of the raw output.
-It also outputs some statistics as it runs to give the user an idea of the distribution of the counts.

 Finally, the script ``get_word_count_features.py`` generates a feature set, each of which is the number of lines with x words.
 For example, less than 9 words, between 10 and 100, and more than 100.